How to Schedule an Appointment

 Student Health and Counseling Services provides walk-in hours for first-time initial consults for students who have never been seen before on a first come, first served availabilty.
-Students can access services by walking into SHCS Monday – Friday between 9:00 – 11:00 and 2:30 – 4:30 and ask to be seen by the walk-in counselor.
-Please be advised that students will still need to complete our intake paperwork which can take up to 20 minutes.
+Students can access services by walking into SHCS Monday – Friday.
+Please check out our intital consult visit page for more information.
+Please be advised that students will still need to complete our intake paperwork which can take up to 30 minutes.
 Students will be seen for 20-30 minutes to assess presenting needs to determine best course of treatment.

 Students who have been previously seen at SHCS can call 760-750-4915 or walk-in to the center and ask to be scheduled with the therapist that they worked with previously.